AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 A list of individual runs and their particular metrics is displayed, along with the following totals for identities:

-- **[!UICONTROL Identities activated]**: The total count of profile identities that were activated to this destination.
-This metric includes identities that are added and removed from segments.
+- **[!UICONTROL Identities activated]**: The total number of profile identities successfully activated to the selected destination.
+This metric includes identities that are added and removed from exported segments.
 - **[!UICONTROL Identities excluded]**:  The total number of profile identities that are skipped for activation based on missing attributes and consent violation.
 - **[!UICONTROL Identities failed]**: The total number of profile identities that are not activated to the destination due to errors.